 Ume flowers bloom a bit earlier than Sakura.
 Usually from around early February to the middle of March.
 People from around Japan come and visit to appreciate its stunning beauty.

 Download our special PDF guide here to help you with your trip to Japan.

 I hope you enjoyed reading about this hidden gem just north of Tokyo, if you would like to know more about fun things to do and travel ideas, please continue to have a look at our must-see / must do things nearby Tokyo page.

 To book unique activities in English, please see the Nearby Tokyo experience page.

 Contributor: Angus Miyaji

 Founder of Japan World Link, Angus helps visitors discover off the beaten track destinations in the North Kanto regions (Tochigi, Gunma, Ibaraki & Saitama) nearby Tokyo.
-He regulaly travels between Japan and the UK promoting tourisum and Sake.
+He regularly travels between Japan and the UK promoting tourism and Sake.